Skip to content ↓

 At Louis Catholic Academy acknowledges the Equality Act (2010) and the Public Sector Equality Duty (2011).
 We understand our duty to every member of the school community to ensure they feel safe, secure, valued and of equal worth.
 At St Louis Catholic Academy, equality is a key principle for treating all with respect and dignity and exercising our duty in relation to the nine protected characteristics.
 We believe that equality at our school should permeate all aspects of school life and is the responsibility of every member of the school and wider community.

-2. To identify the needs of all learners in order to achieve the best possible outcomes.
-This will be measured by differentiated curricula and work according to the need of the children to promote individual progress.
+2. Identify the needs of all learners in order to achieve the best possible outcomes.

-3. To promote an ethos and culture in the school in which everyone is welcomed and respected as individuals.
-This will be measured by the effectiveness of the planned SMSC curriculum and by regular stakeholder feedback.
+3. Promote an ethos and culture in the school in which everyone is welcomed and respected as individuals.

-4. To ensure that staff recruitment complies with the Equality Act and that all staff are aware of and follow the school’s Equality Policy.
-We will foster good relations between people who share a protected characteristic and those who do not.
-This will be measured by reviewing the policy on a timely basis, effective staff induction and on-going CPD.
+4. Ensure that staff recruitment complies with the Equality Act and that all staff are aware of and follow the school’s Equality Policy.

-6. To maintain positive partnerships with parents, carers and the wider community through consultation and involvement of the school community.
-This will be measured by feedback received from parents, carers, the wider community and rates of attendance at school events.
+7. Maintain positive partnerships with parents, carers and the wider community through consultation and involvement of the school community.